HopeSower/apologetics/content/Topics & Arguments/Matthew 10_34 Not peace, but a sword.md

 ---

 #### 6 .
 Contrast with Islamic Sources
-For Quranic and hadith passages that explicitly enjoin fighting and killing, see **[[Killing in islam]]**.
+For Quranic and hadith passages that explicitly enjoin fighting and killing, see **[[Killing in Islam]]**.
 The gulf between Christ’s call to *bear* the sword of persecution and Islam’s command, in multiple contexts, to *wield* the sword remains unbridged.